-- involve, motivate and retain highly gualified staff and managers: - support employees' continuous professional development; - create an atmosphere that supports employees' personal development and enables the Exchange to achieve best results and achieve its strategic goals.
+- involve, motivate and retain highly qualified staff and managers: - support employees' continuous professional development; - create an atmosphere that supports employees' personal development and enables the Exchange to achieve best results and achieve its strategic goals.

 An important challenge for Moscow Exchange in 2020 was to safeguard the health of employees in the COVID-19 pandemic, while ensuring the smooth operation of Moscow Exchange's trading and clearing systems and implementation of a number of major projects.
-As a technology company, Moscow Exchange is focused on developing IT systems and ensuring information security, which was the main driver of headcount women - 953, men - 1,246.
+As a technology company, Moscow Exchange is focused on developing IT systems and ensuring information security, which was the main driver of headcount growth in 2021 (+4.0%).
+Other drivers of headcount change in 2021 were the development of the Finuslugi platform (+2.3%) and workforce optimisation through centralisation of functions, which led to the closure of regional branches (-2.3%).